-In recent years, more and more mid-rise luxury style apartment buildings have found their way into the Bishkek skyline, making for reasonably-priced, high-standard accommodation.
+In recent years, more and more mid-rise luxury-style apartment buildings have found their way into the Bishkek skyline, making for reasonably-priced, high-standard accommodation.
 These can be quite expensive, but accommodation outside the capital is cheaper and falls into the category of Soviet-style apartment blocks or small houses.

 Amenities such as swimming pools, gardens and private yards are uncommon in Kyrgyzstan, especially in the city centres where most expats choose to settle.
 Further away from the tightly packed urban spaces, expats can find houses with more personal space.

 Furnished and semi-furnished apartments are the most common housing options.
 A semi-furnished apartment may require kitchenware, linen and small appliances.
 A fully-furnished house will include everything needed to live comfortably.

-There are several furniture stores in larger cities but they all sell goods imported from China (inexpensive and poor quality), Turkey (expensive) or Europe (very expensive).
-There are also plenty of skilled craftsmen in Kyrgyzstan available to make furniture and housewares (such as cabinets, tables, curtains) at a better price, but tracking down a quality worker can be difficult, especially without the necessary language skills.
+There are several furniture stores in larger cities, but they all sell goods imported from China (inexpensive and poor quality), Turkey (expensive) or Europe (very expensive).
+There are also plenty of skilled craftsmen in Kyrgyzstan available to make furniture and houseware (such as cabinets, tables, curtains) at a better price, but tracking down a skilled craftsman can be difficult, especially without the necessary language skills.